HackFargo/Shapefiles/README.md

 Other resources include:

-  * [https://apps.nd.gov/hubdataportal/srv/en/main.home](ND Data Portal) which typically leads to the [ND GIS System](http://www.nd.gov/gis/apps/DataDownload/)
+  * [ND Data Portal](https://apps.nd.gov/hubdataportal/srv/en/main.home) which typically leads to the [ND GIS System](http://www.nd.gov/gis/apps/DataDownload/)
     -- this system is *awesome* and lets you download all kinds of state wide data sets (ecological, transportation, health, infrastructure).
     I wish every GIS system was like this because it makes grabbing data